How to Sell CBD Online | 7 Simple Steps

 2. Choose a Business Name

 Once you know your target audience and brand values, you can tailor your business name to make your brand more appealing.
-A great way to get started is with a free business name generator – such as Namelix or Shopify’s naming tool – which gives you multiple options.
+A great way to get started is with a free business name generator – such as Shopify’s naming tool – which gives you multiple options.

 72% of the best brand names are created with made up words or acronyms, so don’t be afraid to get creative!